rgbussell/special_agent/README.md

 that even when ChatOllama was being used for chat that the open ai calls were in fact still being made.
 I had OPENAI_API_KEY set to a fake value so the calls were not successful which was a good save.

+# removing the crewai dependency
+To eliminate the calls to openai I am rearchitecting the approach around using LangChain which does not have the openai connection through crewai.
+Tagging the branch prior to this change as 0.0.1